Science and Research

 receptor function.

-- Long-chain polyunsaturated fatty acids, endothelial lipase and
+- Long-chain polyunsaturated fatty acids, endothelial lipase and atherosclerosis.

 Omega-3 and Insulin Resistance